0xB0oMa/aws-cloud-security-journey/AWS-Cloud-Foundations/README.md

 ## 📌 Status

-🟡 In Progress – continuously updated as I complete more modules and labs.
+🔵 Finished – all modules and labs completed.